First Air Force

 The First Air Force (Air Forces Northern & Air Forces Space; 1 AF-AFNORTH & AFSPACE) is a numbered air force of the United States Air Force Air Combat Command (ACC).
 It is headquartered at Tyndall Air Force Base, Florida.
 Its primary mission is the air defense of the Contiguous United States (CONUS), United States Virgin Islands and Puerto Rico.
 Since May 2022, it also provides the Air Force contribution to United States Space Command, as Air Forces Space (AFSPACE), including support functions for NASA human space flight.

 It was one of the four original numbered air forces formed in the first years of World War II.
 It was activated as the Northeast Air District on 18 December 1940, at Mitchel Field, Long Island, New York with a mission of air defense of the Northeastern United States and Great Lakes regions.
 Its primary mission was the organization and training of new combat units prior to their deployment overseas.
 It was active in 1941–42; 1942–58; 1966–69; and with minor name and function changes from 1985 to the present.

-First Air Force is commanded by Lieutenant General M. Luke Ahmann.
+First Air Force is commanded by Lieutenant General Bradford R. Everman.
 Its Command Chief Master Sergeant is Chief Master Sgt.
 Denny L. Richardson.

 It has the responsibility for ensuring the air sovereignty and air defense of the Contiguous United States (CONUS), United States Virgin Islands and Puerto Rico.
 As the CONUS NORAD Region (CONR) for North American Aerospace Defense Command, CONR provides air defense in the form of airspace surveillance and airspace control.
 1AF (AFNORTH) is also the designated air component for the United States Northern Command (USNORTHCOM).
 USNORTHCOM's area of responsibility includes the continental United States, Canada, and Mexico, and its air, land and maritime approaches.

 With the transfer of responsibility for continental air defense from the active duty component of the Air Force to the Air National Guard, 1 AF became the first numbered air force to be made up primarily of citizen airmen.
 Furthermore, 1AF now has operational control (OPCON) of the Civil Air Patrol.